bobbyn24/bluepy-project/README.md

 ![Position on abdomen](sensortag-position.png)

-Created as a part of the Sensory Information Technologies for Sleep Monitoring Research Project.
+Created as a part of the Sensory Information Technologies for Sleep Monitoring Research Project at the Advanced Materials and Process Engineering Laboratory.

 *Thank You To:*
 Professor John Madden